 Kelsey Norman, Ph.D., is a fellow for the Middle East at Rice University’s Baker Institute and director of the Women’s Rights, Human Rights and Refugees Program.
-Her research focuses on women’s rights, human rights, and refugee and migration issues in the Middle East and North Africa.
-Her other research interests include comparative political institutions, international relations, immigration, citizenship, gender, and Middle East and North African politics.
+Her research focuses on refugee and migration issues in the Middle East and globally, as well as women’s rights, human rights, comparative political institutions, international relations, and Middle East and North African politics.

 Her book, “Reluctant Reception: Refugees, Migration, and Governance in the Middle East and North Africa,” was published by Cambridge University Press in 2021.
 The book is based on three years of fieldwork in Egypt, Morocco and Turkey.
 The book was selected as one of Choice's Outstanding Titles for 2021, was awarded an honorable mention by the American Political Science Association’s Migration and Citizenship 2021 Best Book Committee, and was selected for The Washington Post’s 2022 Annual African Politics Summer Reading Spectacular.
 The book is also adapted from Dr. Norman's doctoral dissertation, which was chosen for the Best Dissertation award by the American Political Science Association's Migration and Citizenship section.